streamjoin/fairy/forkbase/README.md

 This will install all the dependencies to the `${HOME}/forkbase_deps` folder and append the corresponding configurations to the `${HOME}/.profile` file.

 Note that `sudo` permission is required for running `install_deps`.
 You don't need to specify `sudo` in front of the script invocation, as `sudo` has been encoded into the script.

+### Downloading Dependency Packages ###

+The `install_deps` script also supports the option of downloading the dependency packages only, i.e., without immediate installation.
+This could be useful for preparing the required packages when doing on-site setup with limited internet access.
+To that end, you just invoke the above `my_install_deps.sh` with the `--download` option (or `-D` for short).
+For example,

+    $ ./my_install_deps.sh --download

+This will download all the dependency packages to the `${HOME}/deps_install` folder (according to the default setting of `USTORE_TEMP_DIR`).
+Then by invoking `my_install_deps.sh` again (e.g., on the target machine) without specifying any option, the installation will proceed with the downloaded packages.

+At times, you may want to specify the on-demand path to store the packages.
+You can achieve this purpose by simply providing the path in the above commands.
+For example,

+	# For downloading packages
+    $ ./my_install_deps.sh -D /path/to/package/store

+    # For installing package
+    $ ./my_install_deps.sh /path/to/package/store

+Note that once a dependency is successfully installed, the corresponding package will be deleted automatically.